static-generator/arrowsmith1/README.md

 Smoothbore = Allows faster rounds but doesn't make the shell spin which means it needs fins to stabilize it.
 Russian smoothbore cannons can fire ATGMs too.

 Shells: tank rounds/bullets, just a fancy term for ammo used on tanks.

+Depression: How much can the gun angle downwards (Russian tanks don't have very good depression)

 ---